 N (S) = total number of events

-Entering your values in the given formula will enable you to find the probability of an event.
+Entering your values in the given formula will enable you to calculate the probability of an event.
 However, good calculation skills are needed in using the manual method of finding probability.

-Single event probability calculation is a process in which we find the probability for a single event that can be occurred.
-Like, in the example of tossing a coin, whether it will be head or it will be a tail.
-The formula for finding the probability for a single event is as follows.
+Probability calculation for a single event is a process in which we find the probability for a single event that can occur.
+Like, in the example of tossing a coin, whether it will be a head or it will be a tail.
+The formula for calculating probability of a single event is as follows.

 ⇒ P(A) = n(A)/n(S)

-P(event) = No. of times the event occur / No. of Trials
+P(event) = No. of times the event occurs / No. of Trials

-Here in this formula, you are required to enter the following values to find the probability of an event.
-However, it may take time and effort to perform this task.
-That's why the best solution to find the probability is the use of an online tool, which enables you to find the probability within no time.
+Here in this formula, you are required to enter the following values of an event.
+However, it may take time and effort to perform this task manually.
+That's why the best solution is the use of an online probability calculator, which enables you to find probability within no time.